devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-1/step1.md

 `docker run nginx`{{execute}}

-<h2>What did that do?</h2>
+<h3>What did that do?</h3>

 `run` will attempt to create and start a container using the image specificed (nginx in our case).
 If the image does not exist locally, docker will attempt to download the image from the `docker registry` as long as it's available. - the default registry is `DockerHub`.

 `nginx` is a very compact webserver application, and since it's available on `DockerHub`, docker will download it and create a running container based on the `nginx` image.
+Since we did not specify explictly that it should run in the background, nginx will run in the foreground and await inputs from the console(terminal).

+<h3>Now what??</h3>

+Click on continue to find out!

+Let's run the same command again, but this time with the parameter `-d'.
+This parameter tells docker to run the container in 'detached' mode, meaning it will run the background.

+`docker run -d nginx`{{execute}}